OleksandrShchur/YouTubeShortsUploader/README.md

 - Only the configured `ADMIN_CHAT_ID` can use the bot.
 - Session state is in-memory only; restarting the server clears pending jobs.
 - Stale pending sessions and videos older than `SESSION_TTL_HOURS` are cleaned on startup.
-- Starting a new Twitter, HF, or Pixabay job clears leftover files in `storage/videos/`.
+- Starting a new Twitter or Pixabay job clears leftover files in `storage/videos/`.
 - Pixabay videos are downloaded without re-encoding to preserve quality; only already-vertical HD clips are used.
 Music is scraped unofficially and muxed with ffmpeg (audio trimmed to video length).
 - Default YouTube privacy is `private`; change `YOUTUBE_PRIVACY_STATUS` to `public` or `unlisted` if needed.
-- Hugging Face free-tier clips are often short; the pipeline merges 2–4 continuity clips to reach 8–15 seconds.